mlibrary/about-leverpress/src/content/home.md

 templateKey: home-page
 taglineSection:
   text: >-
-    We are a digital-first Open Access publisher supported by over 50 liberal arts colleges making great books for the humanities and social sciences.
+    We are a scholarly press supported by and aligned with the mission and ethos of liberal arts institutions.
+We publish peer-reviewed, open access monographs at no cost to our authors or their institutions.
 newsletterSection:
   buttonLabel: Subscribe
   description: Stay current with our quarterly newsletter